atinfinity/livox_ros_driver2/README.md

 ### 6.1 launch with "livox_lidar_rviz_HAP.launch" but no point cloud display on the grid?

-Please check the "Global Options - Fixed Frame" field in the RViz "Display" pannel.
-Set the field value to "livox_frame" and check the "PointCloud2" option in the pannel.
+Please check the `Global Options - Fixed Frame` field in the RViz `Display` pannel.
+Set the field value to `livox_frame` and check the `PointCloud2` option in the pannel.

 ### 6.2 launch with command "ros2 launch livox_lidar_rviz_HAP_launch.py" but cannot open shared object file "liblivox_sdk_shared.so" ?

-Please add '/usr/local/lib' to the env LD_LIBRARY_PATH.
+Please add `/usr/local/lib` to the env LD_LIBRARY_PATH.

 * If you want to add to current terminal: